-This section touches on all facets of leadership but pays particular attention to strengthening the mandate of Ministries of Finance on climate change (Capability 1a), organization-wide strategies (1b), and the institutional set-up needed to enable climate leadership (1c).
+Leadership is likely the most significant capability Ministries of Finance need to build.
+This section touches on all facets of leadership but pays particular attention to strengthening the mandate of Ministries of Finance on climate leadership (1c).

 Introduction: Strong leadership for climate action